-The objective of the Bachelor in Law is to provide an understanding of modern society through political, social, historical and philosophical perspectives and prepare students for successful careers in the legal profession.
+The objective of the Bachelor in Law is to provide with an understanding of modern society through political, social, historical and philosophical perspectives and prepare students for successful careers in the legal profession.

 During the first two years, students explore a range of legal disciplines including constitutional law, civil law, international relations, criminal law, administrative law and business law amongst other legal disciplines.
-During the third year, students learn about property law, fundamental freedom laws, labour law, EU law and general tax law amongst others.
+During the third year, students learn about intellectual property law, fundamental freedom laws, labour law, EU law and general tax law amongst others.

 To supplement academic study, visits to judicial, administrative and corporate institutions coupled with visits by industry speakers are organised for students to learn about and experience the practical side of the legal profession.

 The programme faculty are internationally renowned professors whose teaching methodology goes beyond the traditional forms of teaching to ensure a balanced and well-rounded learning experience.
 Non-French speaking students can benefit from the “longer system” which allows them to complete the first year over two years.
 At the begining of the year, a test exam helps students choose between the regular curriculum and the “longer system”.
 Individual or group tutoring is available based on the strengths and weaknesses of each student.